 Check out this roundup to learn more about unusual currencies past and present.

 To start our list of wonderfully weird currencies, let’s head back in time about 500 years.
-Rai stones were used as currency on the island of Yap in the Solomon Islands.
+Rai stones were used as currency on the island of Yap in what is now the Federated States of Micronesia.
 They could be as big as 12 feet in diameter and weigh up to eight tons.

 If you think carrying loose coins around is annoying, imagine trying to transport a large limestone disc.